Categories

 Insights

 Latency is one of the most defining factors in how well a blockchain validator performs.
 In Proof of Stake networks, missing a block proposal or submitting an attestation too late has direct financial consequences.
 It reduces rewards and, in some cases, increases the risk of penalties or slashing.
-When a consensus round lasts only a few hundred milliseconds, every moment counts.

 What Latency Means in the Validator Context